 His third feature film SSDD: SAME SHIT DIFFERENT DAY (2010) was devised around a seven page outline working with actors from his previous two films and set pre-dominantly in one location of an east London pub.
 A highly politicised slice of social realism shot on a no-budget, it also featured a unique score produced by hip hop artist Jehst.
 It received the Best Script Award at the Portobello Film Festival 2010 and Best Film (No Budget) Award at the London Independent Film Festival 2011.
 The film was the first to be produced and self released under Hall’s own imprint Broke But Making Films (BBMF).

 BBMF originated as a blog but soon morphed into a production & distribution company when Hall began bootlegging his own DVD’s of THE PLAGUE in 2008.
-The brand embodied the ethos of a D.I.Y (Do It Yourself) record label and gained a Patron in the form of Director Barney Platts-Mills: “Thank God for BBMF treading the path of genuine independence”.
-In October 2011 thematic film festival Cinema Global in Mexico City hosted a retrospective of Hall’s first three features under the banner of ‘Anarchism & Cinema’, where he also led a workshop with young Mexican filmmakers who produced a collective short film together in five days.
+The brand embodied D.I.Y (Do It Yourself) ethos and gained a Patron in the form of Director Barney Platts-Mills: “Thank God for BBMF treading the path of genuine independence”.
+In October 2011 thematic film festival Cinema Global in Mexico City hosted a retrospective of Hall’s first three features under the banner of ‘Anarchism & Cinema’, where he also led a workshop with local filmmakers who produced a collective short film together in five days.

 With the close collaboration of actor / writer Paul Marlon and the continuing support of producer & sister Becky Finlay-Hall, the BBMF brand grew over 2012/13 building an independent audience behind their work.
 2012 saw Hall complete his first professional short film BRUISED (2012), a no-budget mockumentary devised with it’s lead performers, it was launched at three independent film events in Toronto, Edinburgh and London before being released online and creating a strong impact with views and responses.
 The film picked up two awards at the Bootleg Film Festival Toronto for the lead performers.